about kendra harvey

 It just doesn’t have to keep leading.

-As a Professional Certified Coach with 22 years of marriage to a neurosurgeon and five children, I bring both the credentials and the lived experience.
-I’ve been through every medical season, from training scarcity to attending life, and I know firsthand that the external arrival doesn’t automatically create internal steadiness.
+I’m a Professional Certified Coach.
+But more than that, I’m 22 years into marriage with a neurosurgeon and have five children.
+I haven’t just studied this life.
+I’ve lived every season of it.
+I know firsthand that the external arrival doesn’t automatically create internal steadiness.

 My work is not surface mindset coaching.